JohnnyXavier/johnnyxavier.github.io/_posts/gnu_linux/2019-02-20-linux-screen-share-over-hangouts.md

 hit play and you are done with the VLC part

-### Web App
+### /Web_App
-taking google's hangout / meet as an example, when you want to share a single screen, choose the option to share a single app, and then choose VLC.
+taking google's hangout / meet as an example, when you want to share a single screen, choose the option to share a single app, and then choose the VLC app, who should be playing your desktop.

 do not minimize VLC thou as it might stop the feed.